Back to Back Issues Page

 Turkey or Chicken with Rice & Vegetables

-Photo above shows the dried ingredients used to make Turkey with Rice & Vegetables.
-The cover photo at the top of the newsletter shows what the meal looked like after I rehydrated it.
+Photo shows the dried ingredients used to make Turkey with Rice & Vegetables.

-I had ingredients on hand in vacuum sealed jars dated May 2017 – dried rice, carrots, and green beans.
+I had dried rice, carrots, and green beans on hand in vacuum-sealed jars dated May 2017.
 The rice had been precooked in fat-free chicken broth before drying.
 See Dehydrating Rice.

 1 Large Serving